 Be aware of the following general constraints of REST architectures:

 - Because clients can cache responses, responses must (implicitly or explicitly) define themselves as cacheable or not; otherwise, clients may re-use stale or inappropriate data in response to further requests.

 - A uniform interface separates clients from servers; this means, for instance, that clients are not concerned with data storage (which is internal to the server), improving portability, and servers are not concerned with the user state, improving scalability.

 - No client context is stored on the server.
-Each request contains all information needed to service the request.
+Each request contains all the information needed to service the request.
 Any state information for the session is kept in the client.

-To use these methods, ensure that the request line shows the method name and the resource path for the component you’re referencing, e.g.
+- The request line shows the method name and the resource path for the component you’re referencing, e.g.

 Updated about 1 month ago